 The Ignition Designer uses a lock-free strategy for handling concurrent editing.
 Multiple people can work together and make changes to a project at the same time.
 An unlimited number of Designers can be open concurrently, and modifying any resource in the Designer doesn't lock it.
 The Designer keeps track of the resources that are being edited, and any conflicting edits will be resolved at the time the project is saved.
 The developer who creates a saving conflict will be prompted to resolve the conflict by choosing whether to use their own changes, accept the other designer's changes, or cancel their save and figure out what to do in another way.

-To save your project, got the the Menubar and select File → Save.
-When the the Save Project dialog pops up, select the items you want to save and click the Save button.
+When you're ready to save your project, go to the Menubar and select File → Save.
+When the Save Project dialog pops up, select the items you want to save and click the Save button.

 If there are any conflicts, the Designer will ask you to update your project and the conflict resolution screen will open automatically.
 You will see a thumbnail image of both screens and the .json code showing the conflict.
 To resolve the conflict, you will be given a choice; accept your changes, accept the other developer's changes, or cancel the save and contact the other developer.
 Buttons are provided at the top and bottom of the screen for you to enter how you want to resolve the conflict.